bakkbone/bakkbone-florist-companion/README.md

 * Rename "shipping" to "delivery"
 * Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)
 * Option to display product "short description" in archive listings

+How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/bakkbone-florist-companion)